A recognition principle for iterated suspensions as coalgebras over the little cubes operad: Coalgebras over topological operads

 Thus, Next we need to show that $\overline{f_2}$ has its image in the wedge $C(X) \vee C(X)$.
 Since $\alpha = \left(f_1,f_2,...\right)$ is an element of $C(X)$, it follows that all $f_1D_i=*$ are the base point, except for at most a single index $i$.
 Therefore, indeed, $g_2^\mu$ has its image in the wedge.
 Furthermore, so defined, $g_2^\mu$ is $S_2$-equivariant.
 In general, exactly the same steps as for the $r=2$ case show that the explicit formula for $g_r^\mu$ is

 Above, the $j$-th component in the wedge has the identity $\id_\P\in \P(1)$ at the $j$-th component.

 \fbox{{\strut \ Step 2 \ }} Let us check that $\bar f_1D_i = *$ is the base point for all indexes $i$ except for at most a single one.
+We will use Proposition \ref{Prop:Characterization of C(X) as a subspace of Map}.
 Recall that for fixed $i$, the map evaluated at some operation $\mu\in \P(r)$ is the previously defined sequence First, observe that for any $\theta\in \P(1)$ and index $i$, with $1\leq i \leq r,$ we have